-Our cities are growing and expanding, but also changing in nature as the buildings and urban districts must be adapted to new lifestyles, preferences, movement patterns and demographics.
-Social cohesion, health and well-being must be prioritised, while an ageing population results in new needs.
+Our cities are growing and expanding, but also changing in nature as the buildings and urban districts have to be adapted to new lifestyles, preferences, movement patterns and demographics.
+Social cohesion, health and wellbeing must be prioritised, while an ageing population results in new needs.